 Early dismissals from school will be granted upon written request from parent/legal guardian and turned in to the building secretary the morning of the early dismissal.
 This request must be signed by a parent or legal guardian and indication must be given of the date, time, and purpose for the early dismissal.
-Phone calls will not be accepted unless it is an emergency.
 An excuse must be signed with the name of the child, time released, reason, and signature of person taking the child.